BairZackary/NaI/README.md

 The double coincidence trigger currently has an error that it will enter into an infinite while loop.
 The error takes place it seems during the plotting.
 It plots the first three subplots then does nothing else.
 This error seems to be the same error that the double veto trigger has, suggesting it is caused by something in common between these two.

+Version five will focus on a better data saving algorithm.
+This new algorithm will focus on saving data from all events, not just the largest event.
+The data saving is already a function so the modification to the data saving for events should not be to drastic.
+Along with the new data saving, the time on the data should be changed.
+Added a global variable called TRIGGER_WINDOW that is the timespan spent looking for vetos.
+After all triggers have the data saving modified, there should be no use for channelOneMax and channelTwoMax.
+The negative trigger does not get modified as it is made to save all data.
+The veto trigger now goes through all points and looks for events.
+These events are then saved.
+There was an error if channel one was triggered at an index less than NUMBER_OF_POINTS_SAVED, the header of the data would be saved multiple times.
+This error has been fixed.
+The double veto trigger still has the error from version four.
+The error appears to be caused not by an infinite while loop, but somewhere in the data saving.
+When given a keyboard interupt the error points to the saveData function call.
+The longer you let the program run without interupting it, the larger the data file becomes, many times larger than a successfull file.
+The error appears to be in the while loop that contains the saveData method call, so it is infact caused by an infinite while loop.
+If channel one is triggered again, then the window and the offset are not altered, meaning that the next execution of the loop would be the same as the previous, causing the never ending
+Fixing this error will mean removing the else statement and moving what was inside of it to after the if statement.
+These changes were made, and there is still an error except this time the keyboard interupt points to the if statement containing the saveData function call.
+The error in the double veto trigger has now been fixed.
+A similar fix will later be applied to the double coincidence trigger.
+Aside from the difference in saving data, version five also changed the run time.
+The magic number * 2 in the control loop was replaced with a minute modifier in the globals cell.